 Invigilators' rates of pay are set by the Executive Principal/Head of School.

-Invigilators are recruited, timetabled, trained, and briefed by the Exams Officer.
+Invigilators are recruited by the HR team, working with the Exams Officer and are timetabled, trained, and briefed by the Exams Officer.

-9 Malpractice (see Exams Malpractice Appendix)
+9 Malpractice (see Malpractice Appendix)